Wondering how to choose an engagement ring? Get to know any ring like the back of your hand with our Virtual Engagement Ring Try-On.

-Lab-created diamonds and earth-created diamonds:
+Lab created diamonds and earth-created diamonds

 Diamonds have a refractive index of 2.42 and their faceting pattern returns light remarkably.
 They’re strikingly bright, but not too much so.
 Its dispersion is relatively low, at 0.044, so diamonds remain quite bright, with only minimal colorful sparkle.
 The combination of this brilliance (reflected white light) and fire (refracted color) give diamonds a truly balanced and unparalleled sparkle.

 Moissanite actually has a higher refractive index than diamonds, at 2.65, and thus appears incredibly bright under natural light.
 However, moissanite has crazy high dispersion: 0.104.
 This is why it reflects back a ton of colored light, leading to a “rainbow effect” that tends to overshadow its brilliance.

 With a refractive index of 2.15, cubic zirconia is the least brilliant of the bunch.
 Its lower score means that it reflects less light back to the eye, appearing duller than both diamond and moissanite under identical light.

 Diamonds come in every carat.
 At James Allen, we sell loose diamonds in a huge range of carat sizes: from petite diamonds in 0.20 carats, all the way to large diamonds that are upwards of a whopping 20 carats.
-Diamonds’ stunning bright white brilliance and minimal color dispersal looks amazing in any carat weight.
+Diamonds’ stunning bright white brilliance and minimal color dispersal look amazing in any carat weight.

-Moissanite’s intense rainbow effect increases as the stone gets larger.
+Moissanite’s intense rainbow effect increases as the stone get larger.
 For this reason, it’s best to avoid large moissanite stones in jewelry.
 Stick with the smaller sizes; under 1 carat is best.
 Think: diamond for center stones, and moissanite for accent stones.

 Cubic zirconia comes in as wide a range of carat sizes as diamonds do.
-While you can find cubic zirconia in as large a carat as you’d like, it’s best to choose an average-sized carat (around 1 carat) both to maximize the amount of light that hits the stone, and to avoid the relatively dull shine that becomes obvious in larger stones.
+While you can find cubic zirconia in as large a carat as you’d like, it’s best to choose an average-sized carat (around 1 carat) both to maximize the amount of light that hits the stone and to avoid the relatively dull shine that becomes obvious in larger stones.

 Traditional diamonds are the most expensive choice.
 The process of discovering, mining, and shipping earth-created diamonds is resource-intensive; the high cost of bringing them to market has helped diamonds achieve their luxe reputation.

 For when you want a real diamond, but want to pay 30% less.
-Because the process of creating a diamond takes significantly less time and resources than mining a diamond from the earth does, lab-made diamonds cost significantly less than earth-mined diamonds.
+Because the process of creating a diamond takes significantly less time and resources than mining a diamond from the earth do, lab-made diamonds cost significantly less than earth-mined diamonds.

 You admire the billions of years of history contained in each stone

-Choose a modern lab-created diamond if:
+Choose a modern lab created diamond if: